tycrek/ass/.github/README.md

 | **`&size`** | The files size with proper notation rounded to two decimals (example: `7.06 KB`) |
 | **`&filename`** | The original filename of the uploaded file |
 | **`&timestamp`** | The timestamp of when the file was uploaded (example: `Oct 14, 1983, 1:30 PM`) |

+#### Server-side embed configuration

+You may also specify a default embed config on the server.
+Keep in mind that if users specify the `X-Ass-OG-Title` header, the server-side config will be ignored.
+To configure the server-side embed, create a new file in the `share/` directory named `embed.json`.
+Available options are:

+- **`title`**
+- `description`
+- `author`
+- `authorUrl`
+- `provider`
+- `providerUrl`
+- `color`

+Their values are equivalent to the headers listed above.

 ### Webhooks